 When we apply neuroscience knowledge to the area of marketing, this is theoretical neuromarketing (in some contexts, referred to as “consumer neuroscience”).

-When we apply neuroscience research methods or tools (EEG, biosensors, ET, etc.) to carry out market research, this is called applied neuromarketing (in some contexts, “neuroresearch”).
+When we apply neuroscience research methods or tools (EEG, biosensors, eye tracking, etc.) to carry out market research, this is called applied neuromarketing (in some contexts, “neuroresearch”).

 Advantages and benefits of theoretical neuromarketing or consumer neuroscience

 Theoretical neuromarketing offers us a new theoretical framework to understand the behavior of consumers and their decision processes (especially the purchase process).
 Thanks to theoretical neuromarketing, the simplified Homos Economicus model is left behind, and we can focus on how non-conscious reactions influence our behavior and our purchase decisions.

 The new actuation models of the human being explain the phases experienced by people before acting, encompassing two non-conscious and one conscious phase: